Skip to content

 • Evaluation: automated metrics (ROUGE, BLEU), LLM-as-judge, human evaluation

-• Guardrails: output filtering, content safety, hallucination mitigation
+• Guardrails: input moderation, output filtering, content safety, prompt-injection defense, hallucination mitigation

 • Production deployment: API design, streaming, rate limiting, cost management